 A Tiny To-Do

 One writing project at which I have not failed is this newsletter!
-This week marks two years since I launched So Relatable, and it continues to bring me joy, connection, and community, not to mention as an excuse to talk endlessly about myself.
+This week marks two years since I launched So Relatable, and it continues to bring me joy, connection, and community, not to mention an excuse to talk endlessly about myself (my favorite thing!).
 In honor of our little anniversary, I encourage you to take a risk, try something new, and give yourself the freedom to fail or the opportunity to succeed.
 Either way, the starting line is the same.

 Want to treat me to a ☕️ and support So Relatable? 💛 💃 🙌